jesusaguas/Software-Engineering-101/System Design/APIs.md

 ### Server Sent Events (SSE)
 - Unidirectional real-time updates from server to client
+- It's like long polling, but instead of making an HTTP request again and again after every new piece of data, the server keeps the connection open and sends updates as they happen.
-- Uses HTTP connection, keeps it open for streaming, when connections are severed, SSE will automatically reconnect.
+- Keeps HTTP connection open for streaming, when connections are severed, SSE will automatically reconnect.
 - Simpler than WebSockets for certain use cases (e.g., live scores, notifications)

 #### Step 1: Client initiates connection